muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 We enhanced the usage of `setHero` via object destructuring (Refactor 8).

 We enhanced the tests to spy on `useState` when setHero is triggered via name change and description change handlers.
 We made the test drier (Refactor 8).

+## Takeaways

+* When features are not certain and we want to delay important decisions until there is more clarity (ex: state management), we can opt to not to use the tests.
+The fact that the component test is a mini UI application helps us progress with satisfactory spot checks.
+* Until we decide what the event handlers should be doing, it is acceptable to use `console.log`.
+* We either manipulate our components via props or what wraps them.
+* In React, we can simplify our UI state management into two categories (quoting Kent C. Dodds):

+  1) UI state: modal is open, item is highlighted, etc.

+  2) Server data